New Ski and Snowboard Gear is in. Shop REI

 Glacier National Park

-If you plan to visit via the West Entrance between May 24 through September 8 or to Many Glacier from July 1 through September 8, you’ll need a vehicle reservation if you want to drive Going-to-the-Sun Road or pretty much any road in Glacier in Montana past any main entrance gate.
+If you plan to visit Glacier in Montana on June 13 – September 28, timed entry vehicle reservations are required for the west side of Going-to-the-Sun Road and the North Fork area from 7 am to 3 pm (no reservation required outside of this window).
 And yes, we highly recommend driving this incredibly scenic stretch of road.
 It’s stupid gorgeous.
 But keep in mind that each separate section of park road (including North Fork–May 26 through September 10– and Many Glacier and Two Medicine–July 1 through September 10) require separate reservations, so if you want to visit more than one area of the park, you’ll have to get a few.

-A portion of available vehicle reservations will be released 120 days in advance.
-The remaining reservations will be released at 8 am MST 24 hours in advance (e.g., reservations for July 1 are available on June 30).
-Reservations are valid for three consecutive days for Going-to-the-Sun Road and 1 day for the other areas and have a processing fee of $2.
-Alternatively, you can opt to take the free Going-To-The-Sun Road shuttle service if you didn’t get a reservation and cyclists don’t need a reservation, so if you want to ride the challenging route, go nuts.
+A portion of reservations will be available 120 days in advance starting on February 12 at 8 am MST on a daily rolling basis.
+Next Day reservations will be available at 7 pm MDT for next-day entry starting on June 12 on a daily rolling basis.
+Alternatively, you can opt to take the free Going-To-The-Sun Road shuttle service if you didn’t get a reservation, and cyclists don’t need a reservation, so if you want to ride the challenging route, go nuts (and be careful).

 Find out more about making reservations for Glacier National Park here.